anoopsarkar/compilers-class/hw2.md

 ### Run your solution on testcases

 Run your solution program on the testcases using the Python program `zipout.py`.
-Your solution must be compiled in the `answer` directory and must be called `decaflex`.
+Your solution must be compiled in the `answer` directory and must be called `decafast`.
 Run against all testcases as follows:

-    # go to the main decaflex directory with the file zipout.py
+    # go to the main decafast directory with the file zipout.py
     python zipout.py

 This creates a directory called `output` and a file `output.zip` which can be checked against the reference output files